For anyone visiting today wondering why I do what I do, I know just the guy who can begin to answer your questions about that...

 Michael explains, "When you find the right educational environment for yourself, it's often amazing what you can accomplish."
 Michael did just this in returning to school in his late twenties.

-He pursued full-time musical studies at Cabrillo College and San Francisco City College and took up the violin, allowing him to take part in great symphonic works in community orchestras.
+He pursued full-time musical studies at Cabrillo College in Aptos (near Santa Cruz) and at San Francisco City College and took up the violin, allowing him to take part in great symphonic works in community orchestras.

 By returning to school, Michael expanded his knowledge of music theory and choral singing, developed the craft of songwriting and created a solid foundation in guitar, piano, violin and voice.